 As we enter cybersecurity awareness month, businesses worldwide need to consider how they are protecting and securing their data.
 As most organizations are adopting cloud environments, specifically cloud Software-as-a-Service (SaaS), protecting cloud SaaS data is critical.
 However, there are many challenges to providing adequate data protection and security for your business-critical SaaS data.
 What are these?
-Let’s consider the top SaaS data protection challenges and tips to overcome them.
+Let’s consider the top SaaS data protection challenges and tips to overcome them with enterprise data protection software and introducing security practices.

 Why protect SaaS data?